humanmade/authorship/README.md

 ### `authorship` field

-This field is added to the endpoint for all post types that have post type support for `author`, for example `wp/v2/posts`.
+This field is added to the endpoint for all suported post types (by default, ones which that have post type support for `author`), for example `wp/v2/posts`.
 This field is readable and writable and accepts and provides an array of IDs of users attributed to the post.

+In addition, user objects are embedded in the `_embedded['wp:authorship']` field in the response if `_embed` is set and the authenticated user can list users.

 ## WP-CLI